BedrockDigger/mastodon-bird-ui/README.md

 ## Installation for Mastodon instance admins

-1. Copy the contents of `dist/layout-single-column.css` and `dist/layout-multiple-columns.css` and paste them (or one of them) to the **Custom CSS** in the Appearance settings in your instance (https://_yourinstance_/admin/settings/appearance).
-It might be recommended using the single layout CSS as "base" and use the advanced view CSS with browser extension (as it's desktop only anyway).
+1. Copy the contents of `dist/mastodon-bird-ui.css` and paste it to the **Custom CSS** in the Appearance settings in your instance (https://_yourinstance_/admin/settings/appearance).
+This single file covers both single-column and multiple-columns (advanced web interface) layouts.

 ![Screen-Shot-2023-03-31-13-25-52](https://user-images.githubusercontent.com/1534150/229111630-c8975708-134b-4887-b259-a87857193387.png)